 Verdict: We are grateful that these very busy people are interested in our mission.
 More Advisory Council members will be added over time as needed.
 Have a special expertise that may be useful to us?
 Please contact us.

 5. Staffing Up.

 An enthusiastic, skilled ten-person team of volunteers and Western Washington University interns has started to chip away at various efforts.
-That includes background research for some of our initiatives, building our presence in Instagram and Twitter, planning for K-12 classroom outreach sessions that will start in the Fall, and creating exciting new Resources that are not available elsewhere on the planet.
+That includes background research for some of our initiatives, building our presence in Instagram and Twitter, planning exciting community events in the Fall, and creating new Resources that are not available elsewhere on the planet.
 Stay tuned!
 (The best way to not miss out: subscribe to our newsletter.)

 6. Website Building.

 The first step was creating the first iteration of our website, one that worked well on a wide array of devices.
 Ta da!
 We hope you take a few moments, if you haven’t already, to explore our webpages.
 If you’re a tree-loving individual, be sure to check out our Volunteering and Donate page for all the ways you can help trees locally.
 If you’re a business with a goal of corporate social responsibility, please click into our Business Partnerships page for terrific partnership ideas.